About the program

 Candidates

-The program is offered to occupational therapists with a bachelor’s degree in Occupational Therapy who are interested in the Research track (with an average 89 and above in the BOT) or Non-research track (with an average 85 and above in the BOT), who are interested and committed to the agenda of the program and can invest at least two days a week.
+The program is offered to occupational therapists with a bachelor’s degree in Occupational Therapy who are interested in the Research track (with an average 89 and above in the BOT), who are interested and committed to the agenda of the program and can invest at least two days a week.

 Specialization program structure and duration